open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilith.rst

 cloud.
 A living creature that starts its turn within 5 feet of a nihileth must make a successful DC 14 Constitution saving throw or be slowed until the start of its next turn.
-In addition, any creature that has been diseased by a nihileth or a nihilethic zombie takes 7 (2d6) cold damage every time it starts its turn within the aura.
+In addition, any creature that has been diseased by a nihileth or a :ref:`tob:nihilethic-zombie` takes 7 (2d6) cold damage every time it starts its turn within the aura.

 **Infecting Telepathy.** If a creature communicates telepathically